-On the day that Iran hit American bases in Iraq, which would spark an FAA NOTAM for US civil airlines, US airmen and solider to avoid the Persian Gulf (Arabian Gulf), a Boeing 737-800 from Ukraine Airlines crashed in Teheran shortly after take off killing all on board.
+On the day that Iran hit American bases in Iraq, which sparked an FAA NOTAM for US civil airlines, US airmen and solider to avoid the Persian Gulf (Arabian Gulf), a Boeing 737-800 from Ukraine Airlines crashed in Teheran shortly after take off killing all on board.
 At this point, the cause of the crash is unknown.

 What is known about Flight PS752

 At this point, we do know that Flight PS752 was supposed to depart at 05:15 according to Flightradar24 but did not depart until 06:12 from Tehran Imam Khomeini International Airport.
-The flight was operated by a 3.6 year old Boeing 737-800 from Ukraine International Airlines leased from Varangian Leasing with registration UR-PSR.
+The flight was operated by a 3.6 year old Boeing 737-800 from Ukraine International Airlines.
+UIA leased the aircraft from Varangian Leasing with registration UR-PSR.
 The aircraft which reportedly had 167 passengers and 9 crew members on board lined up on runway 09R at 02:41 UTC with destination Kiev.
 The last ADS-B data shows the plane slightly below a calibrated altitude of 8,000 feet and a speed of 275 kts.

-Boeing, the manufacturer of the aircraft has said it is gathering more information:
+Boeing, the manufacturer of the aircraft, has said it is gathering more information: